scubbx/webguitest/README.md

 ## Changelog

+### 0.0.7

+  * added "getTextFromName" method to get text content of a named HTML element

 ### 0.0.6

   * increased time to wait between tries from 1 seconds to 2 seconds when searching for graphical elements